chutium/spark-appliance/README.md

 curl --insecure --request GET --header "Authorization: Bearer $oauth_token" http://$host:8000/get_job_output/$job_id
 ```

-If you created an internet-facing ELB, you can submit a Spark SQL query to the webapp stack's domain name from anywhere with a valid OAuth2 token.
+And you can submit a Spark SQL query to the webapp stack's Route53 domain name record from anywhere with a valid OAuth2 token.

 If you need to use parameters in your Spark SQL query, or set a username for sending query, you can use the ```hive_vars, hive_confs, username, password``` parameters by ```send_query``` REST call, see detail in PR [#12](https://github.com/zalando/spark-appliance/pull/12)